syncfusion-content/winui-docs/winui/SegmentedControl/Overview.md

 ## Key features

+* `Data binding`: Supports to bind both collection of strings and business objects.
-* Customize the segment background, text color, selection style, and more using the built-in features to fit your application’s theme.
+* `Selection`: Supports to customize the segment background, text color, selection style, and more.
-* Populate the segment items from a collection of strings and business objects.
+* `Animation`: Supports to enable or disable the effects of animation.
-* Completely customize the segments with custom UI.
+* `Customization`: Supports to customize the segments with custom UI.
+* `Disable`: Supports to disable the segment items.